gkaf89/NCC-Trainings/docs/openmp/exercise-5.md

         Outer loop id            1 Inner loop id            1 Thread id           0 Outer loop id            5 Inner loop id            2 Thread id          21
         ```
-    - Can you add here any of the scheduling clauses, for example, static, dynamic, etc?
+    - Can you add any of the scheduling clauses here, such as static, dynamic, etc.?
     - Is it really necessary to them when you use the `collapse`, or is it dependent on other factors, such as the nature of the	computation and available threads?

 ####<u>[Reduction](https://www.openmp.org/spec-html/5.0/openmpsu107.html)</u>